salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 always supplying only one choice.

 The example files are set to operate on a small network at IP address 192.168.88.0/24.
-A test network for this setup has been provided by an inexpensive MikroTik "hAP lite" router.
+My test network for this setup is provided by an inexpensive MikroTik "hAP lite" router.
 Almost any home router could probably be used, but the MikroTik operating software provides more functionality for an experienced network technician.
 The router provides basic DHCP service, including the possibility of reserving fixed addresses for the host, bevy master, and test bed computers.